percyku/learning-server-springboot/README.md

 # Learning Service SpringBoot

-This program is for Restful API practice
+This program is for RESTful API practice

 # Technology